Overview

 It serves as a global wrapper: it matches every routes.

-It is the designated file to import global stylesheets, which Next.js doesn't allow elsewhere:
+It is the designated file to import global stylesheets, which Next.js only allows in this file:

 import "../styles/global.css"